liuliu/ccv/doc/convnet.md

 on-board memory and a sufficient large SSD device to holds ImageNet dataset (otherwise loading data from your rotational disk will take more time than the actual computation).

+I downloaded the ImageNet dataset from this torrent:

-Assuming you've bought all these on your computer, get a hot tea, it will take a while to get all the puzzles and riddles in place for the training starts.
+Assuming you've downloaded / bought all these and installed on your computer, get a hot tea, it will take a while to get all the puzzles and riddles in place for the training starts.

 Ready?
 Continue!

-I downloaded the ImageNet dataset from this torrent:

 The ImageNet metadata for 2010 challenge can be downloaded from http://www.image-net.org/challenges/LSVRC/2010/download-public